-In the HT Technology context, all of the machine check architecture (MCA) MSRs (except for the IA32_MCG_STATUS and IA32_MCG_CAP MSRs) are duplicated for each logical processor.
+In the HT Technology context as implemented by processors based on Intel NetBurst microarchitecture, all of the machine check architecture (MCA) MSRs (except for the IA32_MCG_STATUS and IA32_MCG_CAP MSRs) are duplicated for each logical processor.
 This permits logical processors to initialize, configure, query, and handle machine-check exceptions simultaneously within the same physical processor.
 The design is compatible with machine check exception handlers that follow the guidelines given in Chapter 14, "Machine-Check Architecture."